anthony-richardson/CogniFuse/save/README.md

 # Recreating the benchmark

+For the next run of the benchmark change the following:
+- also scale emb_dim
+- prior to benchmark test if increasing the mlp_dim for EfficientMultiChannelDeformer imporves results (and does not add a lot of parameters)
+- find a optimization scheme or schedule that works well for all of the models
+- redo the scaling

 Unimodal:

 CUBLAS_WORKSPACE_CONFIG=:4096:8 python -m train.train_cross_validation --multimodal 0 --modality eeg  --model_name UnimodalDeformer --task SwitchingTaskPresence --cuda 1 --device 0